YosefLab/Compass/docs_source/source/tutorial.rst

 To get more context on what the reaction identifiers are, you can visit `virtual metabolic human <https://www.vmh.life/#home>`__ or `the resources directory of compass <https://github.com/YosefLab/Compass/tree/master/compass/Resources/Recon2_export>`__ where there are several csv's which include information on the reactions in Recon2.

-\ *Note: While compass is running, it will store partial results for each sample in the _tmp directory/ (or the directory following \-\-temp\-dir)*\
+\ *Note: While Compass is running, it will store partial results for each sample in the _tmp directory/ (or the directory following \-\-temp\-dir)*\